EffGen: Enabling Small Language Models as Capable Autonomous Agents: Introduction

 Modern AI agent systems (like AutoGen \citep{wu2023autogen}, Langchain \citep{langchain2023}) augment language models with tool-calling capabilities and multi-step reasoning \citep{yao2023react, schick2023toolformer}, enabling them to solve complex tasks that require external knowledge, computation, or multi-step planning.
 However, the predominant design philosophy assumes access to large language models (LLMs) such as GPT, Claude, and Gemini, creating a practical barrier between capability and deployability.
 For agent system $\mathcal{A}$ executing a task $q \in \mathcal{Q}$, the expected cost $\mathbb{E}[C(\mathcal{A}, q)]$ scales as $O(|M| \cdot L \cdot k)$ where $|M|$ is model parameters, $L$ the sequence length, and $k$ the number of reasoning steps, making production deployment expensive \citep{belcak2025small}.

 Recent work suggests that small language models (SLMs) can match or exceed larger models on specific tasks when properly orchestrated \citep{belcak2025small}.
 The future of agentic AI may lie not in ever-larger models but in efficient coordination of smaller, specialized models.
 Yet existing agent frameworks provide no systematic support for SLM deployment.
 LangChain, AutoGen, and similar frameworks optimize for LLM capabilities, leaving SLM users to manually adapt prompts, manage context windows, and handle the unique failure modes of smaller models.
 While frameworks like Smolagents \citep{smolagents2024} targets smaller models, it lacks systematic prompt optimization, pre-execution routing, and converts all tasks to code execution, which adds unnecessary overhead for non-coding tasks.
+Table~\ref{tab:framework_comparison} summarizes the differences between \effgen and existing frameworks.
 This gap motivates our central question: \textit{Can we design an agent framework that treats SLM constraints as first-class design requirements rather than afterthoughts?}

 We answer affirmatively with \effgenbold, an open-source agentic framework optimized for small language models (Figure~\ref{fig:main}).
 Our design philosophy inverts the standard approach: rather than adapting LLM-optimized components for smaller models, we develop each component with explicit consideration of SLM constraints including limited context windows, reduced instruction-following capability, and lower reasoning depth.
 Formally, let $M_s$ denote an SLM with parameter count $|M_s| \leq 7 \times 10^9$ and context window $C_{M_s} \leq 32K$ tokens.
 We design \effgen such that for any task $q$ solvable by an LLM-based agent $\mathcal{A}_L$, an \effgen agent $\mathcal{A}_E$ with SLM $M_s$ achieves comparable performance: our experiments show \effgen with Qwen2.5-7B achieves 63.07\% average accuracy across 13 benchmarks, a 12.3\% improvement over raw model baselines (Table~\ref{tab:main_results}).